The Orange Juicer Apprenticeship Program

 The Client & Task

 Each team consists of up to six students.
 And there’s a couple ways these teams can be formed.
 First, a program coordinator can compile the student groups, putting forth as many teams as they like.
 Or, without a program coordinator, students can form a team on their own.
-An ideal team would include both Account Management and Creative (e.g. art director, copywriter) students.
+This year we’re asking for teams to be made up of at least two Account Managers and two Creatives (e.g. art director, copywriter) the final two spots on the team are up to you and can include anything from strategy to social.
 Teams do not need to be finalized before sending in the Intent to Participate Form.

 Of course we have a few eligibility rules:

 Each team must have no more than six students.
 All students must be enrolled in a Communications, Advertising, Graphic Design, Commerce or Business degree program during the time of the competition and in their final graduating year.

-Each team entering the competition must declare their Intent to Participate by e-mailing the Intent to Participate Form by January 12.
+Each team entering the competition must declare their Intent to Participate by e‑mailing the Intent to Participate Form (due January 10, 2020).

 The presentation: Welcome to Grip HQ

 Come on in, and take a trip down the slide!
 We look forward to meeting all competitors and are eagerly waiting to see the bright ideas from this year’s finest!
 Here’s how to prepare and what to expect as the day flies by:

-Presentations will be limited to exactly 45 minutes.
+Presentations will be limited to exactly 40 minutes.
 Your time starts when your music begins, when the first slide (other than a logo) appears or once a presenter begins speaking.
-It stops when you reach the 45-minute mark, no matter where you are in your presentation.
+It stops when you reach the 40-minute mark, no matter where you are in your presentation.
 Each team will be provided with a two-minute warning.

 Each team must bring eight printed copies of their plans book, and a flash drive containing both an electronic copy of their plans book in PDF format and their A/V presentation.